Mii: Special Miis

 Nintendo periodically released special Miis, usually during E3 or to commemorate game and franchise anniversaries.
 For a limited time between March 13 and 30, 2007, Wii owners in Japan were sent Mii versions of comedian Sanma Akashiya and tennis player Shuzo Matsuoka.
 The duo had been featured in Japanese promotions for the Wii, highlighting Miis themselves.
-Miis of Satoru Iwata and Reggie Fils-Aime (the presidents of Nintendo and Nintendo of America, respectively) were released on the 3DS for the 1st anniversary of the handheld console.
+Miis of Satoru Iwata and Reggie Fils-Aimé (the presidents of Nintendo and Nintendo of America, respectively) were released on the 3DS for the 1st anniversary of the handheld console.
 During 2013, Nintendo released special Miis of Shigeru Miyamoto and Kensuke Tanabe, and during E3 2013, also released special Miis for Takashi Tezuka, Koichi Hayashida, Eiji Aonuma, and Hideki Konno.
 Their Miis feature gold pants, as opposed to a gray pair, and cannot be edited or copied.
 If owners transfer them to another Wii or Wii Remote, they will be removed from their original location, instead of traditionally making another copy.

-In late 2011, Nintendo released Swapnote/Nintendo Letter Box for the Nintendo 3DS, which features an original female Mii character called Nikki (ニッキー).
-Nikki gained a relatively small fan base of her own right, especially in Japan.
-After Nikki's debut, Nintendo featured the character in a few other games and apps, such as Nikki no Tabisuru Quiz (ニッキーの旅するクイズ, Nikki's Travel Quiz), a Nintendo 3DS travel guide app that was exclusively distributed via the now-defunct Club Nintendo in Japan.
+In late 2011, Nintendo released Swapnote (known as Itsu no Ma ni Kōkan Nikki (いつの間に交換日記, Suddenly Exchange Diary) in Japan and as Nintendo Letter Box in other regions) for the Nintendo 3DS, which features an original character named Nikki (ニッキー) who serves as a guide for the application.
+She appears in the software as a uniquely styled female Mii as well as a drawing version of her character in most appearances.
+Since her introduction, Nikki has gained a relatively small fan base of her own right, especially in Japan.
+Nikki would later appear in a few other Nintendo games and apps, such as Nikki no Tabisuru Quiz (ニッキーの旅するクイズ, Nikki's Travel Quiz), a 2015 Nintendo 3DS travel guide app that was exclusively distributed via the now-defunct Club Nintendo in Japan, Nintendo Badge Arcade for the Nintendo 3DS in late 2015, Swapdoodle (known as Irasuto Kōkan Nikki (イラスト交換日記, Illustrated Exchange Diary) in Japan), the successor to Swapnote/Nintendo Letter Box for the Nintendo 3DS in late 2016, and in Super Smash Bros.
+Ultimate as an Assist Trophy.

-Editing limitations

-It is possible to create special Mii-like characters through the use of third-party software, but Nintendo typically will force these entrepreneurs to shut down.
-Sometimes when a customer has needed to return their Wii for service, a replacement machine must be sent.
-When that happens, the Mii software recognizes it is a different system and will not allow any editing of Miis created on the original system.
-Nintendo, while offering to copy game data and Miis to the new machine, will not alter the Miis so that they can be edited on the replacement machine.

 Wii

 Mii Channel

 The Mii Channel is the app that allows Mii creation on the Wii menu.
-It can store up to 100+ Miis similarly than the Nintendo 3DS and Nintendo Switch and Wii Remotes are also able to store and transfer up to ten Miis to other consoles.
+It can store up to 100 Miis, and Wii Remotes are also able to store and transfer up to ten Miis to other consoles.
 It is also possible to see other Miis from TV shows and games.